Xfinity Senior Cell Phone Plans 2025

 Cost

-If you’re a family of two without a huge data habit, I’d recommend focusing on Xfinity Mobile’s By the Gig plans.
-The savings here could be substantial.
-Here’s what I mean.
+If you’re a family of two without a huge data habit, we recommend Xfinity Mobile’s By the Gig plans, which are shared data plans.
+The savings could be substantial.
+But, keep in mind that new By the Gig users are confined to only one plan – 1GB at $20 a month.

 How does that stack up to other pay-by-the-gig plans?
 You can find cheaper options.
-Tello, a budget, no-contract carrier, advertises 4 GB packages with unlimited talk and text for $19 per month per line.
-Doing the math, two Tello lines would come out to just under $40 per month.
-Bump the data up to 6 GB and you’d be looking at $48 per month.
-However, neither of those plans comes with Xfinity’s free Wi-Fi hotspots or massive nationwide coverage.
+Tello, a budget, no-contract carrier, advertises 5 GB packages with unlimited talk and text for $10 per month per line.
+However, Tello doesn’t offer the number of hotspots or massive nationwide coverage that Xfinity does.

 Plan Features